 From the back cover

-(Note: this written before I moved to New Zealand)
+(Note: I wrote this before moving to New Zealand)

 Like many such anthologies, Journeys came about through a confluence of unusual events.

 In fact it started out with several friends and a glass (or three) of wine from a wonderful little boutique vineyard named Two Paddocks.

 Acquiring this wine is not easy.
 I’m periodically obliged to fly to New Zealand, drive through Lord of the Rings country, and whine pitifully outside the doors of the Central Otago Wine Company until they reluctantly divest themselves of a few bottles.
 The proprietor, it seems, prefers to keep most of the Pinot Noir to himself.

 What does this have to do with an anthology of speculative fiction—aside from the obscure coincidence that the owner of the vineyard, Sam Neill, has played the lead role in many a spec fic movie?
 Well, purchasing this fine drop of red velvet requires that I undertake a journey through the most stunning—and oft-times haunting—landscapes on the planet.
 Now you, the reader, are about to embark on a journey of the mind through landscapes, both stunning and haunting, crafted by some of today’s leading speculative fiction writers.